rupesh-jumade/rupesh-jumade/README.md

 ---

-## Currently Building
+## Currently Building - XR-Fire-Safety-Training-Simulator

-A standalone VR prototype demonstrating modular architecture and optimized interaction systems from scratch — designed specifically to validate ECS/DOTS decisions under real profiling conditions.
+A standalone VR project demonstrating modular architecture and optimized interaction systems from scratch — designed specifically to validate ECS/DOTS decisions under real profiling conditions.

+### 🛠️ Current Project: XR-Fire-Safety-Training-Simulator
+This project is currently under active development.
+While the repository is set to private during the initial build phase, I am happy to share access with recruiters or engineering managers for code review.

+**Access Request:** Please [DM me on LinkedIn- Link is above] - to request collaborator access.
+I typically respond and grant access within 24 hours.

 ---